Perception’s Complex Layers

 Without training and focus on maintaining it, we usually don’t let vague information persist alongside our “certain” ideas.

-Habits are a bit difficult to explain without traveling further up the layers, and it may be helpful to look at the Agency layer before consulting habits.
+Habits are a bit difficult to explain without traveling further up the layers.
+It may make more sense to understand it in light of the Agency layer.

-Every other action is adding onto other information, but habits are the only way we have control of moving information down the layers.
+While every other action adds onto other information, habits are the only way we move information down the layers.
 It’s the source of some of the most powerful human drives, including how we form addictions and become moral.

-Any discussion about routine, subconscious behavior, compounding interest, and automation are variations on the theme of habits, and most social systems are formed from them.
+All discussions about routine, subconscious behavior, compounding interest, and automation are variations on the theme of habits.
+This means social systems all stem from the primitives of habit.
 Habits are the pattern system that create all long-term changes.

-At this point, we’ve now moved into the first realm of what we can call the “conscious” mind (at least without paying close attention to it).
-Everything is assembled and composed into a structure we now call “reality”.
+The Perception sub-layer moves us into the first realm of what we can call the “conscious” mind.
+Everything assembles and composes into a structure we now call “reality”.

 Human perception is, by its essence, a prejudice.
 We use values we’ve structured to paint images of what we observe, and those images blur into stories.
 Two of the most relevant contributors of perception bias come from biological gender and our maturity at the time.